 d.
 Final Review and Validation

-Conducted a comprehensive design and structure review with project managers and Tableau analysts to ensure accuracy and usability.
+Conducted a comprehensive design and structure review with product teams and validated the new feature with project teams to ensure its effectiveness.

 Design Overview